tangowhisky37/RaspiPythonProjects/README.md

   - 1 x Speaker connected to the Raspberry Pi if you want it to speak
   - 1 x 3.5mm Audio cable to connect the speaker to the Raspberry Pi
 - Python Adafruit DHT Library - https://github.com/adafruit/Adafruit_Python_DHT
 - Data directory to log captured data in CSV form in /opt/data.
+  - The folder /opt/data will need to be created.
-Permissions on the folder to be granted to user executing the program.
+  - Permissions on the folder to be granted to user executing the program.
+- To log data at the ThingSpeak IoT platform, create an account at ThingSpeak (https://thingspeak.com).
+  - This program uses the DHT11 and logs both Temperatury, Humidity
+  - Create a new channel at Thingspeak.
+Create two new fields at ThingSpeak i.e. field1, field2
+  - Copy your API key to the program and update the WriteDataThinkSpeak() function.